What is Repetitive DNA? Where it is found? What about Renaturation?

 The genome is the entire complement of DNA in a cell.
 Some of this exists as unique DNA (most genes).
 Other parts exist as repeated stretches – maybe 50 to 1,000 copies.
-Repetitive DNA was originally found by denaturing genomic DNA (making it single stranded) and then measuring the rate of renaturation.
+Repetitive DNA was originally found by denaturing genomic DNA (making it single-stranded) and then measuring the rate of renaturation.
 It was found that two classes of DNA sequence existed, the repetitive sequences which renature more quickly (because multiple copies allow a strand to find a partner more quickly) and unique sequences which renature slowly.

-What is Repetitive DNA
+What is Repetitive DNA?

 Instead, these DNA segments appear to be retrotransposed copies of spliced and polyadenylated (processed) mRNA.
-Compared with normal genes encoding mRNAs, these inserted segments generally contain multiple mutations, which are thought to have accumulated since their mRNAs were first reversetranscribed and randomly integrated into the genome of a germ cell in an ancient ancestor.
+Compared with normal genes encoding mRNAs, these inserted segments generally contain multiple mutations, which are thought to have accumulated since their mRNAs were first reverse transcribed and randomly integrated into the genome of a germ cell in an ancient ancestor.
 These nonfunctional genomic copies of mRNAs are referred to as processed pseudogenes.
 Most processed pseudogenes are flanked by short direct repeats, supporting the hypothesis that they were generated by rare retrotransposition events involving cellular mRNAs.

 Other moderately repetitive sequences representing partial or mutant copies of genes encoding small nuclear RNAs (snRNAs) and tRNAs are found in mammalian genomes.
 Like processed pseudogenes, these nonfunctional copies of small RNA genes are flanked by short direct repeats and most likely result from rare retrotransposition events that have accumulated through the course of evolution.
-Enzymes expressed from a LINE or viral retrotransposon are thought to have carried out the retrotransposition of mRNAs, snRNAs, and tRNAs
+Enzymes expressed from a LINE or viral retrotransposon are thought to have carried out the retrotransposition of mRNAs, snRNAs, and tRNAs.

-Function of Repetitive DNA
+The function of the Repetitive DNA

 The function of repetitive DNA was illuminated by several lines of genome research during the 1980s.
-Strong evidence was presented showing that repetitive DNA is an evolutionary device to catalyze formation of new genes by suppressing gene conversion.
+Strong evidence was presented showing that repetitive DNA is an evolutionary device to catalyze the formation of new genes by suppressing gene conversion.
 This evidence has been gathered here so that a new generation of genomic scientists may examine it in the fresh light of reason.

 Gene conversion links similar DNA sequences together.
-It can operate on genes within a multigene family or it can operate inter-chromosomally on gene homologues.
+It can operate on genes within a multigene family or it can operate inter-chromosomally on gene homologs.
 Similar DNA sequences are the substrates for gene conversion.
 Gene conversion is the cohesive force allowing species to exist.
 The gene pool of a species consists of DNA sequences in a network linked by gene conversion events.
 Repetitive sequences play the role of uncoupling this network, thereby allowing new genes to evolve.
 The shorter Alu or SINE repetitive DNA are specialized for uncoupling intra-chromosomal gene conversion while the longer LINE repetitive DNA are specialized for uncoupling interchromosomal gene conversion.

-Why repetitive DNA is essential to genome function
+Why repetitive DNA is essential to genome function?

 In particular, the fact that repeat elements serve either as initiators or boundaries for heterochromatin domains and provide a significant fraction of scaffolding/matrix attachment regions (S/MARs) suggests that the repetitive component of the genome plays a major architectonic role in higher order physical structuring.
-Employing an information science model, the ‘functionalist’ perspective on repetitive DNA leads to new ways of thinking about the systemic organisation of cellular genomes and provides several novel possibilities involving repeat elements in evolutionarily significant genome reorganisation.
+Employing an information science model, the ‘functionalist’ perspective on repetitive DNA leads to new ways of thinking about the systemic organization of cellular genomes and provides several novel possibilities involving repeat elements in evolutionarily significant genome reorganization.
 These ideas may facilitate the interpretation of comparisons between sequenced genomes, where the repetitive DNA component is often greater than the coding sequence component.